xbeat/Machine-Learning/README.md

 Introduction to Mixed GPU Inference

 Mixed GPU inference is a technique to optimize LLM (Large Language Model) inference costs by utilizing different types of GPUs.
 This approach leverages the strengths of various GPU architectures to balance performance and cost-effectiveness.
 By strategically assigning tasks to appropriate GPU types, we can significantly reduce overall inference expenses while maintaining optimal performance.

+## Gradient Descent The Optimization Algorithm Powering Smart AI

+Understanding Gradient Descent

+Gradient Descent is a powerful optimization algorithm used in machine learning and artificial intelligence.
+It's designed to find the minimum of a function by iteratively moving in the direction of steepest descent.
+In the context of AI models, it's used to minimize the error or loss function, helping the model learn and improve its performance.

 ## Splitting and Distributing Databases with Python